m1el/m1el.github.io/coding-sewer-tales/002-def-decrypt_password.md

 – "You had the solution to the encrypted password issue the whole time?" the QA asked me.
 – "For a while, yes."
 – "Why didn't you say so earlier?"
 – "You have to understand: it's a vulnerability.
 I can't implement server-side features by exploiting Remote Code Execution.
 I can't make database requests using SQL Injection.
 I can't rely on breaking weak crypto for our code to work.
 If I did, I'd have to report those issues as well.
 Then you'd have to deal with fixing the bug AND breaking the feature built on top of it.
-The reason I pulled this solution is that I got pissed at all the wasted time."
+The reason I brought in this solution is that I got pissed at all the wasted time."

 ## Lessons learned?